Warning! Some spoilers after Act V are left unmarked. Read at your own risk

-- FaceHeel Turn: Later in the story the hero finds him alive in Solak, where he one of the Captains of the nearby refugees trying to defend themselves from the local monsters.
-He tells Cricket he left the Blackram for good and just wants to live a quiet life with an amnesic Namsoyoo.
+- FaceHeel Turn: Later in the story the hero finds him alive in Solak, where he is one of the Captains of the nearby refugees trying to defend themselves from the local monsters.
+He tells Cricket he left the Blackram for good and just wants to live a quiet life with an amnesiac Namsoyoo.

 - How the Mighty Have Fallen: After his last raid on Bamboo Village and his successful abduction of Namsoyoo, it seemed like Gwon had basically gotten everything he wanted.
-The next time the player meets him, they find him near-death in a medical bed thanks to Jinsoyun, with his crew slaughtered, Namsoyoo betraying him and his reputation in the Fleet in utter tatters.
+The next time the player meets him, they find him near-death in a medical bed thanks to Jinsoyun, with his crew slaughtered, Namsoyoo betraying him, and his reputation in the Fleet in utter tatters.

 - Kick the Son of a Bitch: Summarily kills the traitorous mayor of Bamboo Village after their successful raid, having no more need of him.

 - Lean and Mean: Is very tall and very thin, contrasting with his much bulkier brother Lieutenant Wungsam.